Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ### How much will this cost?

-We estimate US$1 per year for the first year of a domain and US$36 per month minimum.
-Your email SMTP service might be free or might cost a small amount of money (US$1-$5 per month).
-It might be safe to estimate US$40 per month.
+We estimate $1 USD per year for the first year of a domain and ~$5 USD for renewals each year.  ~$38 USD per month minimum for the services at DigitalOcean (this will include 1 node - $24 USD, 1 load balancer - $12 USD, and ~$2 USD for storage, one dollar for each 10 Gi volume).
+Your email SMTP service might be free or might cost a small amount of money ($1-$5 USD per month).
+It might be safe to estimate $40 USD per month.

 ### Got questions?